Continuum Fallacy icon

 Example of Continuum Fallacy

 • Ronnie has a full head of hair.
 If you pull one out, he will not be bald.
 If you pull another out, he still will not be bald.
 So no matter how many hairs you pull out, Ronnie will not be bald.
-This is untrue since at some point Ronnie will run out of hair.
+This is the classic sorites paradox.
+Because there is no precise number of hairs that marks the boundary between "not bald" and "bald," the argument falsely concludes that baldness can never be reached—but clearly, removing all of someone's hair makes them bald.

 Books About Logical Fallacies